LAKERS TOGETHER: COVID vaccine required by September 30. Face coverings required indoors.

 The Professional Science Master's (PSM) in biotechnology offers a series of high-impact life science courses, as well as training in biostatistics and bioinformatics.
 The PSM program also includes training in scientific communication, ethics and professionalism in science, and business-related topics like project management and business plans.
 An internship serves as the culminating experience.

-The thesis-based (research emphasis) track focuses on an intensive, 15-18 month research project that results in a publishable thesis.
+The thesis-based (research emphasis) track focuses on an intensive, 15 to 18 month research project that results in a publishable thesis.
 Students work closely with a research mentor and are expected to present the results of their research at a professional conference.

 Why Study CMB at Grand Valley?

 - The interdisciplinary core program of the PSM provides students with a cross-disciplinary perspective not possible within a single major.